abiolaemma/abiolaemma/README.md

 ## <u>About Me:</u>

-<li> I am a Cloud DevOps Enthusiast
+<li> I am a Cloud DevOps Security Engineer
-<li> I love everything about Cloud DevOps and all its environments :two_hearts:  </b>
+<li> I love everything about Cloud Security & DevOps and all its environments :two_hearts:  </b>
 <li> I’m looking to collaborate on everything that has to do with Cloud-based Arhitecting and Consultancy
 <li> Proud Alumni of the Great <i> Miami University</i> </b>
 <li> Husband to an Amazing Wife </b>